PanicStation.org

 Scope note

-This is first-steps-only guidance for the moment you’re asked to identify someone.
-Later decisions (statements, court, complaints) may need specialist legal advice.
+These are first steps for the moment you are asked to identify someone.
+Later decisions about statements, court, complaints, or suspect rights may need specialist legal advice.

 Important note